-The combined degree programme of Sociology and Criminology at Westminster offers a unique curriculum which cannot be studied at any other UK university.
-Some distinctive features of the combined degree are our use of London as a learning and teaching resource and the opportunity to experience other cultures through fieldwork.
-A number of modules includes field trips around London as well as Berlin, Dublin and Turkey.
-There is also an opportunity for students to study abroad for a semester, currently in Miami, Melbourne Sydney.
+A distinctive feature of the course is our use of London as a learning and teaching resource, with several modules offering field trips around the city such as museum visits and themed street walks.
+As a Sociology and Criminology BA student at Westminster, you'll be part of a diverse and international student culture, and you can also gain valuable experience studying abroad for a semester.
 The programme is led by specialists in their fields, whose interests include human rights, migration, gender, ethnicity, social activism, media, psychology, theory and methodology.